 (2a.
 Reliability - precise specifications, testing; 2b.
-Validity - testing, threats to validity)
+Validity - testing, threats to validity) 2a.

-2a.
 Reliability: H-1; M-18; L-2; I-0 2b.
-Validity: H-0; M-20; L-1; I-0
+Validity: H-0; M-20; L-1; I-0 Rationale:

 - Similar to Measure 2393, Committee members noted that the reliability of the measure was highly dependent on case volume, which is similar to the adult population.
 The measure was found to be highly reliable at hospitals with an adequate sample size, but did not perform as well in those with a lower sample size.
 The Committee questioned the usability of the measure given the smaller number of hospitals that have a large enough pediatric population.
-The Committee noted that data used to assess validity was a 1-year data sample from Boston Children's Hospital and that sensitivity and specificity for identifying eligible readmissions were 87.0 percent and 99.7 percent, respectively. - The Committee noted that there may be some seasonality in regards to the measure focus, noting that lower respiratory infections are seasonal.
-The developer explained that seasonality should not be an issue and is accounted for as the measure is collected annually as opposed to monthly. - The Committee agreed the measure had good predictive ability with a C-statistic of 0.71.
+The Committee noted that data used to assess validity was a 1-year data sample from Boston Children's Hospital and that sensitivity and specificity for identifying eligible readmissions were 87.0 percent and 99.7 percent, respectively. - The Committee questioned whether seasonality would affect the measure, noting that lower respiratory infections are seasonal.
+The developer explained that seasonality should not be an issue and is accounted for as the measure is collected annually as opposed to monthly. - The Committee agreed the measure had good predictive ability with a C-statistic of 0.71, which is interpreted as "substantial agreement."

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
+Data collection strategy can be implemented) Rationale: